data-creative/data-creative.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 brew cask install atom
 ````

+### Restoring Atom Preferences and Settings (optional)

 Install [sync-settings](https://github.com/Hackafe/atom-sync-settings).

 ```` sh
 apm install sync-settings
 ````

+Find an existing github personal access token, or [generate a new token](https://github.com/settings/tokens).
+ It should have permission to create gists.

+Find the id of an existing github gist which contains previous atom sync settings, or create a new gist.

-In the package settings, specify your github access token and gist id.
-You can generate a new github access token if you've lost access to the old one.
-Click "restore" to restore text editor settings.
+In atom's package settings, input your github access token and gist id.
+If you have trouble finding the
+package settings, try opening a new atom window to reveal a warning message and link to the package settings.

+Finally, click "restore" to restore text editor settings.
+The next time you open a new atom window, you should see a sync success message.

 ## Git